Cray-HPE/docs-csm/install/README.md

 can be prepared.
-This may include configuring Keycloak with a local Keycloak account or confirming that Keycloak is properly federating LDAP or another Identity Provider (IdP), initializing the `cray` CLI for administrative commands, locking the management nodes from accidental actions such as firmware updates by FAS or power actions by CAPMC, configuring the CSM layer of configuration by CFS in NCN personalization,and configuring the node BMCs (node controllers) for nodes in liquid cooled cabinets.
+This may include configuring Keycloak with a local Keycloak account or confirming that Keycloak is properly federating LDAP or another Identity Provider (IdP), initializing the `cray` CLI for administrative commands, locking the management nodes from accidental actions such as firmware updates by FAS or power actions by CAPMC, configuring the CSM layer of configuration by CFS in NCN personalization, and configuring the node BMCs (node controllers) for nodes in liquid-cooled cabinets.

 See [Configure Administrative Access](configure_administrative_access.md).